huggingface/transformers/docs/source/en/agents.md

 ## Gradio interface

-You can leverage `gradio.Chatbot`to display your agent's thoughts using `stream_from_transformers_agent`, here is an example:
+You can leverage `gradio.Chatbot`to display your agent's thoughts using `stream_to_gradio`, here is an example:

 ```py
 import gradio as gr